 Intimate Weddings and Elopements in New Orleans

 I've photographed many small weddings and elopements over the years.
-These intimate ceremonies, which became known as micro-weddings, became increasingly popular in 2020 during the COVID-19 pandemic for couples who were seeking an alternative to completely postponing or canceling their planned nuptial celebration, but even with the pandemic no longer having a significant effect on events, many couples are still opting for smaller weddings.
+These intimate ceremonies, which became known as micro-weddings, became increasingly popular in 2020 during the COVID-19 pandemic for couples who were seeking an alternative to completely postponing or canceling their planned nuptial celebration, but even with the pandemic no longer having a significant effect on events, some couples are still opting for smaller weddings.

 If you are eloping in New Orleans and plan to just have a brief ceremony in the French Quarter, a park, or the courthouse, photographing this ceremony along with an elopement portrait session is a wonderful way to document the beginning of your new life together as a married couple.